 Research and development ("R&D") costs are expensed as incurred and consists primarily of employee salaries and related expenses, contractors and outside consultants, supplies and materials, equipment depreciation and facilities costs, all associated with the design and development of new products and enhancements of existing products.
-R&D expense was \$89.2 million, \$96.0 million and \$98.4 million for the years ended December 31, 2018, 2017 and 2016, respectively.

-The Company's TVN French Subsidiary participates in the French Crédit d'Impôt Recherche ("CIR") program which allows companies to monetize eligible research expenses.
+The Company's French Subsidiary participates in the French Crédit d'Impôt Recherche ("CIR") program which allows companies to monetize eligible research expenses.
 The R&D tax credits receivable from the French government for spending on innovative R&D under the CIR program is recorded as an offset to R&D expenses.
-In the years ended December 31, 2018, 2017 and 2016, the R&D expenses were net of \$5.9 million, \$5.9 million and \$6.1 million of R&D tax credits, respectively.
+In the years ended December 31, 2019, 2018 and 2017, the Company had R&D tax credits of \$4.7 million, \$5.9 million and \$5.9 million respectively.